Beef cattle: Cattle processing

-A steer that weighs 1000 lb when alive makes a carcass weighing approximately 615 lb once the blood, head, feet, skin, offal and guts are removed.
+A steer that weighs 1000 lb when alive makes a carcass weighing approximately 615 lb once the blood, head, hooves, skin, offal and guts are removed.
 The carcass is then hung in a cold room for between one and four weeks, during which time it loses some weight as water dries from the meat.
 It is then deboned and cut by a butcher or packing house, with the finished carcass resulting in approximately 430 lb of beef.
 Depending on what cuts of meat are desired, there is a scale of marbled meat used to determine the quality.
 Marbling is the fat that is within the muscle, not around it.
 The more marbled a cut is, the higher it will grade and be worth.

 Slaughtering of livestock has three distinct stages: preslaughter handling, stunning, and slaughtering.
 The biggest concern is preslaughter handling: how the animal is treated before it is stunned and slaughtered.
 Stress at this time can cause adverse effects on the meat, but water access and lower stocking densities have been allowed to minimize this.
 However, access to feed is restricted for 12–24 hours prior to slaughtering for ease of evisceration.
 Stunning is done when the animal is restrained in a chute so movement is limited.
 Once restrained the animal can be stunned in one of three methods: penetrating captive bolt, non-penetrating captive bolt, and gunshot.
 Most abattoirs use captive bolts instead of guns.
 Stunning ensures the animal feels no pain during slaughtering and reduces the animal's stress, therefore increasing the quality of meat.
 The final step is slaughtering.
 Typically the animal will be hung by its back leg and its throat will be slit to allow exsanguination.
 The hide will be removed for further processing at this point and the animal will be broken down with evisceration and decapitation.
 The carcass will be placed in a cooler for 24–48 hours prior to the meat being cut.